Torrance Zellner

 Torrance A. Zellner (born January 6, 1970, in Baltimore, Maryland) is an American track and field athlete who won bronze medals in the 400 meter hurdles at the 1991 and 1999 Pan American Games.
 At the 1999 Pan American Games he also won a bronze medal in 4 × 400 m relay.
 He finished eighth at the 1999 World Championships in Seville.

+Zellner competed in the NCAA for the Florida Gators track and field and Maryland Eastern Shore Hawks track and field teams.

 His personal best time was 48.18 seconds, achieved in August 1996 in Zürich.